Maks3axar/MethaVision/ReadMe.txt

 cell size and concentration during the growth of bacteria in suspension culture (methanotrophic consortium = culture).

 The repository includes:
-- Example images of pure and mixed industrial culture based on strain Methylococcus capsulatus KN2
+- Example images (from microscope) of pure and mixed industrial culture based on strain Methylococcus capsulatus KN2
 - MATLAB analysis